fengyanglin09/LeetCodeSolutionsC-/Interesting Data Structures/Binary Index Tree.md

         Example of case1: i1 = 5, i2 = 6, parent of i1 and i2 = 4

 case2: i2 is the next right sibling of the parent of i1.
 Lets denote the direct parent of i1 as p1, and the next right sibling of p1 as p2.
        Then, the range represented by p2 must include range represented by p1 according the above analysis.
-Similarly, the range of p1 must include range of i1, because p1 is parent of i1.
+Similarly, the range of p2 must include range of i1, because p2 is got by adding rightmost significant digit to i1.
 Therefore, the updates on ele at i1 should also be applied to i2.

        Example of case2: i1 = 6, i2 = 8, where parent of 6 is 4, and parent of 4 and 8 is 0
 //*******************************************************************************************************************